Pages

 The food as always was delicious -- this is the second time we've had Chef Joe's incredible porkbelly.
 Frankly he is a master at creating a dish that literally melts in your mouth like butter and yet tastes like pork.

-There was also hanger steak on a small quarter of brussel sprout, ummmmm good!
+There was also hanger steak on a small quarter of Brussel sprout, ummmmm good!

 And normally I don't care much for foie gras but that evening the preparation was truly mouth-watering; it was almost as if it had been lightly fluffed with a hint of citrus to it, spread over a wonderful homemade cracker.
 Man oh man!